 What We Do

-Primarily, this involves the dissolution of marriages and civil partnerships and the creation of financial settlements.
+Primarily, this involves pre-nuptial agreements, divorces and the creation of financial settlements.

-This may involve third parties such as the trustees of family trusts or other family members who co-own property with one of the parties.
-Often, there is an international element, for example because one or both parties are resident in a foreign jurisdiction, or assets are located overseas, or are held through off-shore companies, trusts or similar structures.
+Divorces often involve third parties such as trustees of family trusts or other family members who co-own assets with one of the parties.
+There can be an international element, for example because one or both parties are resident in a foreign jurisdiction, or because assets are located off-shore, or are held through off-shore companies, trusts or similar structures.

-Other aspects of Family Law we advise upon can include:
+Other aspects of Family Law we advise upon include:

 - Co-habitation agreements;